shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 ### U-Net

-The U-Net is implemented in [`modules.py`](modules.py) and is responsible for predicting noise at each timestep.
+The U-Net is implemented in [`modules.py`](modules.py) and is responsible for predicting the noise present in an image at a given timestep.

 <a href="https://towardsdatascience.com/you-cant-spell-diffusion-without-u-60635f569579" target="_blank"><img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*Ec3V_Ox2-CrLfhxKXOlOEQ.png" width=650></a>